yubo56/attractors/README.md

 cross, either to CS2 (spin is so low it never sees a sep) or go straight up to CS2. idx3 on the other hand:
   - 0.9172209, 2.01255 is an example; think it's just a very late sep encounter?

+## TODO (11/14)
+- get distribution of CS1/CS2 endpoints cumulative and over the various tracks (did I really have 8???)